B.A. Art History & Visual Studies

 The Art History & Visual Studies program offers three distinct tracks for undergraduate majors and minors.
 These tracks are designed to help students prepare for the many career choices available to students pursuing a degree in one of the richest and most diverse fields in the humanities.

-For the Art History & Visual Studies most recent schedule of classes and course descriptions click this link.
+For the Art History & Visual Studies' list of courses click here; for this semester's schedule of classes click here; for next semester's schedule of classes and course descriptions click here.

 Art History & Visual Studies: Art History